Robust optimal stopping with regime switching: Viscosity solution

 \section{Viscosity solution}

-In this section, the value function $V(x,i)$ defined by (\ref{value function}) is shown to be the unique viscosity solution to the HJB equation \eqref{HJB}.
-We first present the DPP for our optimal stopping problem, whose proof is omitted here; see Yong and Zhou \cite{YongZhou1999} and Pham \cite{Pham2009} for details. \begin{theorem} Let Assumptions (A1)-(A3) hold.
+We first present the DPP for our optimal stopping problem, whose proof is omitted here; one is referred to Pham \cite[Chapter 5]{Pham2009} for details. \begin{theorem} Let Assumptions (A1)-(A3) hold.
 Then, for any stopping time $\nu$, we have

 \end{theorem} Based on the DPP, we have the following HJB equation in the form of variational inequality (see \cite{Lions1975,Lions1976,Menaldi1980stopping,Menaldi1982}):